Asambhav: Plot

 Parmar suspects someone at the Indian embassy is a traitor helping terrorists.
-He finds out that Ms. Brar (Tora Khasgir) is a traitor.
-He informs ambassador G.L.
-Sarin (Sharat Saxena) and is knocked out by Mabroz.
-Parmar awakes to discover that Ms. Brar and Sarin are both traitors and are associates of Mabroz.
+He finds out that Ms. Brar is a traitor.
+He informs Ambassador G.L.
+Sarin and is knocked out by Mabroz.
+Parmar awakes to discover that Ms. Brar and Sarin are both traitors and associates of Mabroz.
 Mabroz kills Parmar, and Sarin leaves a suicide note beside Parmar.
 Capt.
-Arya and Bhatnagar find Parmar dead by the note, but Arya reveals that the ambassador is the traitor because of his head-stamp on the suicide note.
+Arya and Bhatnagar find Parmar dead by the note, but Arya reveals that the ambassador is the traitor because of his head stamp on the suicide note.
 Arya tries to finish Sarin, but Brar calls the police to get Arya and the ambassadors arrested.
 Arya shows the police his army card while Sarin and Brar flee.
-Arya chases them, and Gazi (Chetan Hansraj) tries to attack Arya.
+Arya chases them, and Gazi tries to attack Arya.
 Arya runs after Gazi and is attacked by ISI agents and Youssan's men in a fort.
 They try to kill Arya, but Arya fires back and kills all of them, including Gazi.

-Adit reaches Youssan's headquarters, to free the president.
+Adit reaches Youssan's headquarters to free the president.
 He kills General Ansari and all of Youssan's men.
 Youssan takes the president and flees.
 Adit chases him.
 Sam has captured Alisha and Kinjal but is stopped by Ambassador Sarin, who has Hans' friend Brian as a captive.
 Hans gives money to free Brian, but Sarin kills Brian.
 Hans kills Mabroz's men.
-Ms. Brar and Volga (Anupama Verma) chase Alisha and Kinjal near a helicopter but kill each other in the crossfire.
+Ms. Brar and Volga chase Alisha and Kinjal near a helicopter but kill each other in the crossfire.
 Sarin tries to finish Hans, but Hans kills him to avenge the death of Brian.

 Youssan tries to kill the president, but Adit kills Youssan and saves him.
 Mabroz tries to shoot Adit, but Adit kills him.
-In the end, Adit meets Sam, who confesses sins he committed but promises to improve; so they become friends after being arch rivals throughout the Mission Asambhav.
-Adit goes back to India with his girlfriend Alisha, Kinjal, the president and Atul Bhatnagar.
+In the end, Adit meets Sam, who confesses sins he committed but promises to improve; so they become friends after being arch-rivals throughout the Mission Asambhav.
+Adit goes back to India with his girlfriend Alisha, Kinjal, the president, and Atul Bhatnagar.